Can Dating Apps Detect AI Photos? Avoid Bans [2026]

 How GetMatches Creates Detection-Proof Photos

-GetMatches trains a custom AI model on YOUR specific features for up to 2 hours.
-This captures what actually makes you look like you: your real skin texture, how light interacts with your face, the subtle details that make photos authentic.
+GetMatches uses advanced AI to generate photos that capture your specific features with pixel-level accuracy.
+This is what makes you look like you: your real skin texture, how light interacts with your face, the subtle details that make photos authentic.

 But we go further.
 Our proprietary process ensures the pixel-level output matches exactly how natural smartphone photos look.
 The noise patterns, compression artifacts, color profiles, metadata structures.
 Everything detection systems analyze matches what they'd expect from a real iPhone camera.